SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 ### For more information
 For more information on configuring your build with Bitbucket Pipelines, see the [Configure bitbucket-pipelines.yml](https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/) documentation provided by Atlassian.

-## Adding Pull Request decoration to Bitbucket cloud
+## Adding Pull Request decoration to Bitbucket Cloud

 Pull request decoration shows your Quality Gate and analysis metrics directly in Bitbucket Cloud.
 To set up pull request decoration, you need to do the following: